Last Updated on January 22, 2021 by Nancie

 I filled it with black oil sunflower seeds in the shell to slow them down.
 As well as being more expensive, squirrels eat the hulled version so quickly that it is like watching a vacuum cleaner suck seeds.
 With seeds in the shell, they have to dig through empty shells in the feeder to find a fresh seed.
 Then they have to take time to shell it and eat it.
 The mess of the shells under the feeder does mean you need to periodically clean up under it however.

 I did experiment with a block of squirrel food (Pine Tree Farm’s Bushy Tail Seed Cake) but wasn’t really impressed.
-Squirrels are supposed to like corn, but they didn’t like the corn portion of this cake.
+Squirrels are supposed to like corn, but my local squirrels didn’t like the corn portion of this cake.
 They would pick out what they liked from the cake and let the rest sit on the ground.
 There seemed to be a lot of waste.

 It had some good reviews on Amazon though, so your mileage may vary.
 (The squirrels in my yard eat things they aren’t supposed to like and don’t eat other things they are supposed to like.
 You will probably find that you need to experiment.)